Ziaur Rahman

-Ziaur Rahman (Note: জিয়াউর রহমান; /bn/) (19 January 1936 – 30 May 1981) was a Bangladeshi military officer and politician who served as the sixth president of Bangladesh from 1977 until his assassination in 1981.
+Ziaur Rahman (Note: জিয়াউর রহমান; /bn/) (19 January 1936 – 30 May 1981) was a Bangladeshi military leader and politician who served as the sixth president of Bangladesh from 1977 until his assassination in 1981.
 One of the leading figures of the country's independence war, Zia broadcast the Bangladeshi declaration of independence in March 1971 from Chittagong.
-(Note: Multiple references:) In the aftermath of the Sipahi-Janata revolution in 1975, he consolidated power to lead Bangladesh with pragmatic policies through economic liberalization that significantly contributed to the economic recovery of the country.
-He is often known as Shaheed President (শহীদ প্রেসিডেন্ট) in Bangladesh.
-(Note: Multiple references :) He was also the founder of the Bangladesh Nationalist Party (BNP).
+(Note: Multiple references:) In the aftermath of the Sipahi-Janata revolution in 1975, he consolidated power to lead Bangladesh with pragmatic policies through economic liberalisation and civic nationalism that significantly contributed to the economic recovery of the country.
+He is often referred to as the Shaheed President (lit.
+'Martyr President') in Bangladesh.
+(Note: Multiple references :) He also founded the Bangladesh Nationalist Party (BNP).

 Ziaur, sometimes known as Zia, was born in Gabtali and trained at the Pakistan Military Academy in Abbottabad.
-He served as a commander in the Pakistan Army in the Second Kashmir War against the Indian Army, for which he was awarded the Hilal-e-Jurrat from the Pakistani government.
+He served as a company commander in the Pakistan Army in the Second Kashmir War against the Indian Army.
 Ziaur was a prominent Bangladesh Forces commander during the country's war in 1971.
 He broadcast the declaration of independence on 27 March from the Swadhin Bangla Betar Kendra radio station in Kalurghat, Chittagong, and was since known as the "Announcer of the Liberation".
 During the war in 1971, Ziaur was a Bangladesh Forces Commander of BDF Sector 1 initially and BDF Commander of BDF Sector 11 of the Bangladesh Forces from June and the Brigade Commander of Z Force from mid-July.
 After the war, Ziaur became a brigade commander in the Bangladesh Army and later the Deputy Chief of Staff and then Chief of Staff of the Bangladesh Army.
 After the removal of Maj.
 Gen. K. M. Shafiullah following 15 August 1975 military coup, he was elevated to the position of Chief of Staff of the Army.
 He was removed from the position and house arrested following the 3 November coup.
 Following his direction, Lt.
 Col. (retd.)
 Abu Taher staged the 7 November coup (the Sipahi–Janata Revolution), after which, Ziaur Rahman gained the de facto power as head of the government under martial law imposed by the Justice Sayem government.
-He took over the presidency in 1977, and retired from the army with the rank in 1978 of Lt.
+He took over the presidency in 1977, and retired from the army in 1978 with the rank of Lt.
 General.